 Vote NO on the Motion to Proceed – S. 3985 the JUSTICE Act

-These priorities are: (1) the creation of a use of force standard that allows force when necessary and as a last resort; (2) a ban on chokeholds; (3) a ban on racial profiling; (4) the establishment of a police misconduct registry; (5) the inclusion of a “reckless” standard in 18 U.S.C.
+These priorities are: (1) the creation of a use of force standard that allows force only when necessary and as a last resort; (2) a ban on chokeholds; (3) a ban on racial profiling; (4) the establishment of a police misconduct registry; (5) the inclusion of a “reckless” standard in 18 U.S.C.
 Section 242 that enables federal prosecutors to hold law enforcement accountable for criminal civil rights violations; (6) a prohibition on no-knock warrants, especially in drug cases; (7) the elimination of the judge-made doctrine of qualified immunity, which allows officers and other government actors to evade accountability when they violate individuals’ rights; and (8) the demilitarization of law enforcement agencies.
-These policies are reflected in S. 3912, the Justice in Policing Act of 2020.
+This accountability framework is reflected in S. 3912, the Justice in Policing Act of 2020.

-Further, the JUSTICE Act provides more than $7 billion of additional federal dollars for law enforcement over the next five years, directly contradicting our coalition’s call to redefine public safety by reducing the footprint of our criminal legal system.
+Further, the JUSTICE Act provides more than $7 billion of additional federal dollars for law enforcement over the next five years, directly contradicting our coalition’s call and that of those marching in the streets to redefine public safety by reducing the footprint of our criminal legal system.
 Many of the crises that currently involve police responses, and which too often lead to mistreatment and increased mistrust, would be better handled through the addition of health providers, social workers, and others who can meet the needs of communities in a non-punitive manner.
 Pouring additional funding into a broken system is bad policy.
-All the reforms outlined above can be achieved using existing funds.
-Considering the limited financial resources prompted by the COVID-19 pandemic, all policing reform models must reprioritize how limited dollars are spent.
+Furthermore, considering the limited financial resources prompted by the COVID-19 pandemic, all policing reform models must reprioritize how limited dollars are spent.
 The programs authorized by the JUSTICE Act will necessarily mean fewer funds to tackle other issues critical to long-lasting safety, such as housing, education, and health care.
 Millions of people in the United States are calling for these kinds of direct investments into communities, and Congress should heed that call.

-Now is the time for Congress to pass meaningful police accountability reform legislation.
-A vast and diverse collection of people from coast to coast are calling on lawmakers to prioritize Black communities and protect them from the systemic perils of over policing, police brutality, misconduct, and harassment.
+Now is the time for Congress to be bold and pass meaningful police accountability reform legislation.
+A vast and diverse collection of people from coast to coast are calling on lawmakers to prioritize Black communities and protect them from the systemic perils of over-policing, police brutality, misconduct, and harassment.
 It is your moral and ethical duty to ensure Black people and communities are free from the harm and threats from law enforcement and militarized police responses.
-It is also your responsibility to ensure that any legislation passed does not just provide lip service to these problems, but fully meets the critical needs of this moment.
-For that reason, we urge you to oppose the JUSTICE Act and vote no on the motion to proceed on this legislation.
+It is also your responsibility to ensure that any legislation passed does not just provide lip service to these problems, but fully meets the critical needs of this moment and beyond.
+Passing watered-down legislation that fails to remedy the actual harms resulting in the loss of life is a moral statement that is inconsistent with a genuine belief that black lives matter.
+Anything less than full support for comprehensive legislation that holds police accountable is inexcusable.
+Further, any attempt to amend or salvage the JUSTICE Act will only serve to “check the box” and claim reform when, in actuality, no reform has occurred to combat police misconduct and to protect Black lives.
+For these reasons, we urge you to oppose the JUSTICE Act and vote no on the motion to proceed on this legislation.

 Thank you for your leadership in advancing these important policy recommendations.
 If you have any questions about the issues raised in this letter, please contact Sakira Cook of The Leadership Conference at [email protected] or The Leadership Conference Justice Task Force co-chairs, Kanya Bennett of the ACLU, [email protected] and Hilary Shelton of the NAACP at [email protected].